interlock-network/knowledgebase-public/how/run-solana-localdevnode-mostos.md

 . figure hack to extend to Nix
 ```

-# overview
+# Overview

 This guide is intended for operators (users) running Windows, macOS, and linux (Ubuntu, Debian, and CentOS/RHEL).

 The purpose of this guide is to install a local Solana development node.

-First we will install the Solana CLI toolset.
+First, we will install the Solana CLI toolset.

 As with any blockchain, running a node on mainnet or even testnet is expensive in terms of discspace, and we have to use real sol, or adhere to airdrop limits, so we will focus on a local development node, which allows a lot more freedom.